 I’ve seen people who experience very real scarcity who understandably can be very cautious about husbanding their financial resources.
 At times, they can feel burned out by the burdens of life.
 Yet often, these people are extremely generous when it comes to expressing love and compassion to others and helping them in practical ways.
 Some have little more to give than inspirational words, or prayer on someone’s behalf.
 I believe all these spiritual practices of service have meaning and value not just for the person practicing them but for all of us.

 Praying for peace, prosperity, and an end to violence maybe have value on its own, even when it is not accompanied by good works or expressing love to other human beings directly through action and words.
 Perhaps if there were no monasteries and monks chanting or nuns praying behind tall stone walls, we would be experiencing even worse tragedies and traumas in the world than we are now.
 I do know this: Praying for others gives many comfort and reminds them of their connection to God, which often helps them to be kinder to others, and to serve people lovingly.
 Agape love seems to fill them up and provide them with the energy and impetus to share it with others.

 How do you get the inspiration to do good works?
 How can you become more inspired, and is that important to you?
 How can you replenish your supply of agape love?
 How can you reconnect with the Source of agape love?
 What spiritual practices cause you to feel filled with an abundance of love for all?

 What we do to feel loving and express love may differ from person to person.
 If you do not feel connected to Spirit, perhaps you simply need to find a different portal to an experience of agape love.
-Imagine what that portal might look like for you, and what you might experience if you discovered it and stepped through it.
+Imagine what that portal might look like for you.
+What might you experience if you discovered it and stepped through it?